neiltucker/55335A/README.md

 ## Prerequisites
 - A basic knowledge of SQL
 - A basic knowledge of command-line scripting (PowerShell, Shell or Batch)
-- Working knowledge of one of the programming languages (Python, R or Java)
+- A basic knowledge of one of the programming languages (Python, R or Java)
 - Working knowledge of SQL Server database management

 ## Audience